 2. Second, a marriage is only a marriage as such if it is between a man and a woman because marriage is a picture of two distinct parties in covenantal union.
 This gets us to our phrase “symbolic of the relationship between Christ and the church.”
 In Eph 5, we see that marriage teaches us about the church’s relationship to Christ because the wife and husband are different and fulfill distinct roles.
 A so-called “marriage” of two people of the same sex wouldn’t have the same symbolic meaning.

 With this definition in mind, what have we learned about sex?
 The lesson we should draw is that marriage and sex are mutually interpreting realities.
 The marriage union is sealed and reaffirmed through sex.
-So, sex is, in part, what creates a marriage.
+So, sex is, in part, what ratifies a marriage.
 At the same time, though, sex receives its meaning and legitimacy from the marriage relationship.
-Sex is not merely an act, but rather it is the union of two persons in marriage, a man and a woman.
+Sex is not merely an act, but rather it is the union of a married man and woman.

 This means that from the standpoint of the Bible, sex between a man and woman in marriage is sex, pure and simple.
 Every other kind of sexual activity is, properly speaking, not true sex.
 It may involve sexual behaviors, but outside the context of marriage, it’s counterfeit.
 It doesn’t bear the same meaning.
 You can set up basketball hoops on a golf course, and bring two basketball teams onto the grass and play a game that looks a lot like basketball.
 But if it’s not on a real approved court, it won’t count for the NBA standings.
 The teams may be going through the same motions, but their activity is outside the proper domain for a “true” basketball game, one that really counts.
 Basketball on grass isn’t really basketball at all.
 In the same way, we’re seeing that sex outside of biblical marriage isn’t really sex at all.

 That can help us make sense of a chapter like Leviticus 18.
 When some people read a chapter like this, it just seems like a lot of “thou shalt nots.”
 This text includes laws against all sorts of illicit sexual activity – incest, homosexuality, adultery, bestiality.
 Or a chapter like 1 Cor 6, where Paul says that those who commit sexual immorality, adultery, and homosexuality – among other sins like greed and reviling! – won’t inherit the kingdom of God.
 But really, these chapters are just putting in the negative what Genesis 2 had already put in the positive.
 These laws are gracious guardrails to help the people of God understand what true sex is.
-Sex is marital union, only, according to marriage as God has designed it.
+Sex is marital union, and everything short of marital union is a hollow counterfeit.
 God’s design isn’t meant to hinder our joy.
 To the contrary, his purpose is to maximize it – for us to enjoy his good gifts free from the distortions and perversions of sin.

 QUESTIONS?